Vectoryzed/Tyres-Warehouse-System-Design/README.md

-# Tyres Warehouse System- Design
+# Tyres Warehouse System Design

 In this project an information system for a tyres warehouse has been designed.
 The language used are Java and UML.
 Eclipse was the IDE.
 JUnit was used for the tests.
 OracleMySQL was the DBMS.